 JJC's official student newspaper covers news, features, sports, and major events for the college community while providing a forum for student opinion.
 All students are welcome to participate.
 The newspaper offers practical experience in journalism, which can lead to a paid position on staff.
-Contact Blazer Adviser Bob Marcink at (815) 280-2607 or Bob Marcink, or contact The Blazer directly.
+Contact Blazer Adviser Bob Marcink at (815) 280-2607 or email marcink@jjc.edu, or contact The Blazer directly.